numberplates/plateit-api-docs/objects/order-package-note.md

 `https://data.plateit.co.uk/v3/orders/{order_id}/packages/{package_id}/notes`

-A [package](/objects/order-package.md) can have many notes.
+An [OrderPackage](/objects/order-package.md) can have many notes.
 Notes are intended to be written by staff members but may be seen by the customer.

 > For order notes, [click here](/objects/order-note.md).